What is health anxiety?

 What are the signs of health anxiety?

+If you have health anxiety, you can become convinced that harmless physical symptoms are signs of serious disease.
 For example, if you’re feeling stressed, your chest may feel tight, and your breathing might get faster.
 These are normal physical reactions to stress.
 But if you suffer with health anxiety, you may believe you’re having a heart attack.

-If you have health anxiety you may:
+If you or a loved one have health anxiety you may:

 - constantly worry about your health